 - Republishing Your Article and Copyright

-- Topic you wish to cover and a one paragraph summary of your idea
+- Topic you wish to cover and a short summary of your idea

 - Type of blog post you wish to write (e.g., thought leadership, how-to, news, etc.)